nathanbraun/nathanbraun-com/content/books/habit.md

 but it's something I plan on experimenting with.

 ### Start small
-If you're trying to, say, improve your work habits, don't start out with, "I'm going to work 10 straight hours before checking social media or email."
+Say you're trying to improve your work habits.
+Don't start out with, "I'm going to work 10 straight hours every day before checking social media or email."
 You're setting yourself up for failure.

 Instead you can say, "I'm going to work for an hour first thing in the morning before frying my brain with news, email or social media.
 Then I'll take a break."

-Start with that, make absolutely sure you do it every day.
+Make absolutely sure you do it every day.
 Then add more time once it gets easier.
 Building up habits is a process that takes months or years, but again, that's fine because the long-term perspective is what's important.

 He went through an example I thought was illustrative.
-If you're trying to eat
+If you're trying to eat healthy...
-healthy:

 > ...you might start by cutting out sugar on weekdays, then on weekends, then
 > cut out white flour on the same schedule, then low-quality meat, then